Newcomer FAQ

 • Not needing to be in control of anyone other than myself

 • Not taking responsibility for the addict’s behavior.
-Letting the addict be responsible for his or her behavior
+Letting the addict be responsible for their behavior

 • Being honest about my need to work the COSA program